Best Knife Steel | Our Steel Choices

 CRUCIBLE CPM® MagnaCut

-CPM MagnaCut stands out as a special stainless steel for tools, crafted through powder metallurgy.
+CPM MagnaCut is a special stainless steel for tools crafted through powder metallurgy.
 Unlike traditional designs, it removes chromium carbide from its heat-treated structure.
 By incorporating small, tough vanadium and niobium carbides, it strikes a balance between toughness and wear resistance, akin to non-stainless steel CPM 4V.
-Its absence of chromium carbide also enhances its resistance to corrosion.
-This steel offers a great blend of qualities ideal for knives.
-We use this steel on a case-by-case basis (think collaborations and such).
+Its absence of chromium carbide also enhances its corrosion resistance.
+This steel offers a great blend of qualities that are ideal for knives.
+We use this steel case-by-case basis (think collaborations and such).

-REX M4 is a type of high-speed steel made for tools, with a focus on lasting durability.
-Thanks to its rich vanadium and carbon content, it's particularly resistant to wear and damage in tasks like forming punches, die inserts, and fast cutting.
+REX M4 is high-speed steel made for tools, focusing on lasting durability.
+Its rich vanadium and carbon content makes it exceptionally resistant to wear and damage in tasks like forming punches, die inserts, and fast cutting.
 In this case, the application of this steel is being used for blades.
-This steel is specifically engineered to perform well with abrasive materials, outlasting even M2 or M3 types.
+This steel is engineered to perform well with abrasive materials, outlasting even M2 or M3 types.
 This is the blade steel of our 2024 SOF Series Blades.
+The Krypteia T is the perfect tactical knife that utilizes this steel.

 CRUCIBLE CPM® 154

-CPM 154 is a refined version of Crucible’s 154 CM steel, made using the CPM manufacturing method.
-This process ensures that carbides are evenly spread throughout the material, making CPM 154 easier to grind and polish compared to traditional 154 CM.
+CPM 154 is a refined version of Crucible's 154 CM steel made using the CPM manufacturing method.
+This process ensures that carbides are evenly spread throughout the material, making CPM 154 easier to grind and polish than traditional 154 CM.
 Additionally, it boasts improved toughness while maintaining similar heat treatment response and wear properties.
-Compared to 440C steel, CPM 154 offers superior corrosion resistance, wear resistance, and hot-hardness, along with higher toughness.
+Compared to 440C steel, CPM 154 offers superior corrosion resistance, wear resistance, hot hardness, and higher toughness.
 For knife makers, it provides enhanced edge retention and resistance to chipping compared to 440C.
-This is a more user-friendly steel (think sharpening), which is why we have used it in the past for out Outdoor Series and Frontline Series blades.
+This is a more user-friendly steel (think sharpening), which is why we have used it for Outdoor Series and Frontline Series blades.
+This steel is best for bushcraft knives.

 CRUCIBLE CPM® 3V®